-SchoolTutoring Academy’s tutoring programs for Harper Woods students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Harper Woods, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Harper Woods School District’s curriculum is based on the educational standards set by the Michigan Department of Education.
 The Michigan Merit Curriculum is comprehensive and provides a clear progression of learning from elementary to high school.
 In late middle and high school, there is also an emphasis on college and career ready standards which focus on using technological tools effectively, employing argument and reasoning to conduct research, communicating and collaborating with different groups of people, and finding solutions and explaining one’s reasoning.
 The college and career ready standards are also embedded in all subject area expectations.

 We currently cover the following Harper Woods-area school district: Harper Woods School District.